Biomedical-Simulation-Lab/geometry_tools/README.md

 VMTK has a lot of out-of-date requirements, so `surface`, `meshing`, and `vmtk_wrapper` rely on VMTK, but `common` and `resample_surface` may have different requirements.

+The `Scripts` directory contains a number of useful scripts and information on how to call them.

 Requirements:
 - vtk
 - numpy